linsyking/cursors/Readme.md

 }
 ```

-To do this, we have to first find all sub-strings by regex `#include <(.*?)>`, get their positions and finally add `.h`.
+To do this, we need to first find all sub-strings by regex `#include <(.*?)>`, get their positions and finally add `.h`.
+Moreover, when handling the first match, we also need to carefully add some offset to the second match.
-This process is quite complicated by only using `String` and `regex` library code.
+This is quite complicated and bug-prone by only using `String` and `regex` library code.

 However, if we are in a modern editor like `VS Code`, we can do this by: search by regex, select all text that matches, move cursor to the end of the selections, and type `.h`.

-This library is trying to provide a similar API that lets you do that as if you are in a modern editor.
+To do this in an elegant way, we can create some cursors like you as if you are in a modern editor.

 Sample code: